 Stroke

-How are structural components of the BBB affected in diseases of the brain and spinal cord, where barrier function is impaired?
+How are structural components of the BBB affected in the initiation and propagation of ischemic stroke pathology?
+Can we identify molecular targets to rescue barrier function and improve functional outcome?

 With more than 795,000 new cases every year, stroke is the fifth leading cause of mortality and the first leading cause of long-term disability in the U.S. More than 85% of all strokes are ischemic, caused by the occlusion of one of the arteries supplying blood to the brain.

-We have shown that in a murine model of ischemic stroke (transient middle cerebral artery occlusion – tMCAo), stroke-induced BBB breakdown appears as two distinct waves of increased vascular permeability: the first one, occurring between 6 and 12 hours after reperfusion, caused by increased rates of transcytosis, and the second one, starting from 24 hours after reperfusion.
-We have also shown in mice that elimination of Caveolin-1 (Cav1-/-), a protein essential for the transcellular transport through caveolae, can effectively rescue the first wave of increased BBB permeability without affecting degradation of AJ and TJs, indicating that the two processes are mechanistically independent.
+We have shown that in a murine model of ischemic stroke (transient middle cerebral artery occlusion – tMCAo), stroke-induced BBB breakdown appears as two distinct waves of increased vascular permeability: the first one, occurring between 6 and 12 hours after reperfusion, caused by increased rates of transcytosis, and the second one, starting 24 hours after reperfusion, caused by tight junction (TJ) disassembly.
+We have also shown that the elimination of Caveolin-1 (Cav1-/-), a protein essential for the transcellular transport through caveolae, can effectively rescue the first wave of increased BBB permeability without affecting degradation of adherens junctions (AJs) and TJs, indicating that the two processes are mechanistically independent.

 Related publications